pytorch/xla/docs/dynamo.md

 geomean | 3.04

 Note
-1. User will likely see better inference performance by putting the inference execution in a `torch.no_grad` context. `openxla` is a `aot-autograd` backend of `torch.compile`. `Aot-autograd` will attempt to save some state for potential backward. `torch.no_grad` will help `aot-autograd` understand that it is being executed in a inference context.
+1. User will likely see better inference performance by putting the inference execution in a `torch.no_grad` context. `openxla` is an `aot-autograd` backend of `torch.compile`; `aot-autograd` attempts to save some state for a potential backward pass.
+Setting `torch.no_grad` helps `aot-autograd` understand that it is being executed in an inference context.
 2. User can also use the `openxla_eval` backend directly without `torch.no_grad`, since `openxla_eval` is not an `aot-autograd` backend and only works for inference.

 ### Training